JVC also has its own IR protocol, although I have seen several different protocols being used in a diversity of JVC equipment.

 Most genuine JVC equipment is controlled by the protocol described on this page though.

 The picture above shows a typical pulse train of the JVC protocol.
 With this protocol the LSB is transmitted first.
 In this case Address $59 and Command $35 is transmitted.
-A message is started by a 8.4ms AGC burst (equivalent of 320 cycles), which was used to set the gain of the earlier IR receivers.
-This AGC burst is then followed by a 4.2ms space (equivalent of 160 cycles), which is then followed by the Address and Command.
+A message is started by a 8.4ms AGC burst (equivalent of 320 cycles of the 38kHz carrier), which was used to set the gain of the earlier IR receivers.
+This AGC burst is then followed by a 4.2ms space (equivalent to 160 cycles), which is then followed by the Address and Command.
 The total transmission time is variable because the bit times are variable.

 An IR command is transmitted every 50 to 60ms for as long as the key on the remote is held down.
 Only the first command is preceded by the 8.4ms pre-pulse and its accompanying 2.4ms space.
 This way the receiver can determine whether a key is pressed for the first time or is held down.